bravoman80000/FL-Warbot/PVE_SYSTEM_GUIDE.md

 - Consider using different archetype if flavor doesn't match faction

 **Q: Want to disable NPC mid-war**
-- You can't directly disable, but you can change war back to `gm_driven` mode
+- For PvE: You can't directly disable, but you can change war back to `gm_driven` mode
 - Then use `/war resolve` manually with action selection UI
+- For NPC vs NPC: Use `/war stop_auto` to stop auto-resolution
+- Or use `/war escalate` to convert to player involvement

+**Q: Want to convert NPC war to player war**
+- Use `/war escalate` command to convert NPC sides to player control
+- Choose PvE (one side) or PvP (both sides)
+- Then add players with `/war roster add`

+**Q: NPC war reached turn limit**
+- Default is 50 turns, defender wins (status quo)
+- This is by design to prevent infinite wars
+- War ends automatically, GMs are notified
+- Can be customized with `max_turns` parameter in `/war set_auto_resolve`